Biggest Studs, Duds and Surprises of Washington Redskins' 2017 Season

 Stud: Ryan Kerrigan

 It's becoming painful to see the Redskins waste Ryan Kerrigan's considerable talents.
-The process has been ongoing for the last seven years, but may have reached its zenith during this particular campaign.
+The process has been ongoing for the last seven years, but it may have reached its zenith during this particular campaign.

 Despite being the only true game-wrecker on a front decimated by injuries, Kerrigan has remained a player offenses can't easily control.
 He has recorded nine sacks, forced a pair of fumbles and snared an interception.